All-terrain vehicle: Special restrictions

-Being treated as an automobile, wearing a helmet was not required for a long time.
-Since January 2006, helmets are now required for ATVs, three-wheelers, trikes, etc. No additional protective gear is required.
+As quad bikes were treated as automobiles, wearing a helmet was not required until January 2006, when helmets became required for ATVs, three-wheelers, trikes, etc. No additional protective gear is required.

-Officially, driving a quad requires the owner to always carry a hazard triangle and a First Aid Kit, and additionally a reflective vest if the quad is registered as an agricultural vehicle.
+Officially, driving a quad requires the owner to always carry a hazard triangle and a first-aid kit, and a reflective vest if the quad is registered as an agricultural vehicle.
 Due to the lack of storage room, police usually don't check the back of the vehicle, but if they lack the required equipment, they may be prosecuted.

 Environmental issues

 Emissions

 ATVs accounted for 58% of the SI (spark ignited) recreational vehicles in the US in the year 2000.
 That year, recreational SI vehicles produced 0.16% of NOx, 8% of HC, 5% of CO and 0.8% of PM emissions for all vehicles, both highway and nonroad.
 As a point of comparison, the nonroad SI < 19 kW (~25 hp) category (small spark ignition engines such as lawnmowers) comprised 20% of HC and 23% of CO total emissions.
 While recreational SI vehicles produce an aggregate of <4% of all HC emissions in the US, based on the relatively small population of ATVs (<1.2M) and small annual usage (<350 hrs), EPA emission regulations now include such engines, starting with the model year 2006.
 Engines meeting these standards now produce only 3% of the HC emissions that previously unregulated engines did.